 Gordon Ramsay's 'Next Level Chef' Was Filmed on a Very Unusual Television Set

-If you're like us and got really into cooking shows during the COVID-19 lockdown, then you've definitely binged most, if not all, of Gordon Ramsay's competitive television shows.
+If you're like us and got really into cooking shows, then you've likely binged most, if not all, of Gordon Ramsay's competitive television shows.
+From various iterations of Hell's Kitchen to MasterChef, Gordon Ramsay's Road Trip, and more, we've definitely spoiled by his team.

-The series follows Gordon and fellow chefs Nyesha Arrington and Richard Blais as they serve as mentors to fifteen ambitious chefs, who range from social media stars to professional cooks.
+The series follows Gordon and fellow chefs, Nyesha Arrington and Richard Blais, as they serve as mentors to 18 ambitious chefs, who range from social media stars to professional cooks.

 Where was 'Next Level Chef' filmed?

-Next Level Chef celebrates Gordon Ramsay's first new reality cooking competition series in several years, and he's making his mark on the industry with the incredibly complex three-story location that consists of a kitchen on each floor.
+When Next Level Chef premiered in 2022, it Gordon Ramsay's first new reality cooking competition series in several years — and he made his mark on the industry with the incredibly complex three-story location that consists of a kitchen on each floor.

 Like Gordon's other television ventures, Next Level Chef was filmed in Las Vegas.
 Per The Cinemaholic, the television set was created in Clark County, an area that "majorly contributes to adult entertainment and the hospitality industry."